Textualize/textual/docs/guide/widgets.md

 --8<-- "docs/examples/guide/widgets/hello01.py"
 ```

-The three highlighted lines define a custom widget class with just a [render()][textual.widget.Widget.render] method.
+The highlighted lines define a custom widget class with just a [render()][textual.widget.Widget.render] method.
 Textual will display whatever is returned from render in the content area of your widget.
 We have returned a string in the code above, but there are other possible return types which we will cover later.

 Note that the text contains tags in square brackets, i.e. `[b]`.
 This is [console markup](https://rich.readthedocs.io/en/latest/markup.html) which allows you to embed various styles within your content.
 If you run this you will find that `World` is in bold.